-I’m Patrick, the marketing apprentice at ionCube. ionCube likes to support university students by offering industrial placements.
-We allow students to gain relevant skills and experience needed for their course and future careers.
+ionCube likes to support university students by offering Industrial Placements, giving the opportunity to gain relevant skills and experience needed for their course and future careers.
 We recently employed two local students and I caught up with Chris a month on to see what he has to say about working with us.

 Hi Chris, please introduce yourself?